amorphic/amorphic.github.io/james_stewart_cv.md

 ###Beam.tv/The Mill - London, United Kingdom
 __Systems Manager__ <br> _03/2005 - 06/2009_

-:   Senior systems administration role.
-Responsible for junior sysadmin and all operational aspects of the Beam.tv web site across 3 data centres.
+:   Senior Systems Administration role responsible for junior sysadmin and all operational aspects of the Beam.tv web site across 3 data centres.

     * Installation and support of CentOS 5.x servers running Apache 2.x and load balanced with LVS to serve >10k unique visitors and >1 million hits/day.
     * Rollout of New York co-location based on Squid reverse proxies and Citrix WANScaler network accelerators reducing download times for US customers by >50%.